sodadata/docs/soda-library/how-library-works.md

 In your own local environment, you create and store your checks YAML file anywhere you wish, then identify its name and filepath in the scan command.
 In fact, you can name the file whatever you like, as long as it is a `.yml` file and it contains checks using the SodaCL syntax.

 You write Soda Checks using SodaCL’s built-in metrics, though you can go beyond the built-in metrics and write your own SQL queries, if you wish.
-The example above illustrates two simple checks on two datasets, but SodaCL offers a wealth of [built-in metrics]({% link soda-cl/metrics-and-checks.md %}) that enable you to define checks for more complex situations.
+The example above illustrates two simple checks on two datasets, but SodaCL offers a wealth of [built-in metrics]({% link soda-cl/metrics-and-checks.md %}#list-of-sodacl-metrics-and-checks) that enable you to define checks for more complex situations.

 <br />

 To scan your data, you use the `soda scan` CLI command.
 Soda Library uses the input in the checks YAML file to prepare SQL queries that it runs against the data in one or more datasets in a data source.
 It returns the output of the scan with each check's results in the CLI.
-See [Anatomy of a scan command]({% link soda-library/run-a-scan.md %}#anatomy-of-a-scan-command) for more details.
 {% include code-header.html %}
 ```shell
 soda scan -d adventureworks -c configuration.yml checks.yml